natiginfo/algo-and-data/src/content/exercises.md

 ## The exam

 The exam will be held in Centria's Itslearning platform.
+To access the exam, you have to register to the Open University course from this page: [https://koulutus.centria.fi/koulutukset/software-development/](https://koulutus.centria.fi/koulutukset/software-development/).

-The deadline for the exam will be 31.7.2022 at 23.59.
+Those who want to get ECTS credits, must enroll in open university by 31.7.2022.
+The registrees will get the credentials in Centria’s Itslearning-environment on 5.8.
+The final exam in Itslearning must be finished by 14.8.
+The student’s performance will be evaluated by the teacher on 14.9. at latest.